Palais de la Decouverte (Science Museum)

 out of 5 Palais de la Découverte is a fantastic science museum in Paris that's perfect for curious minds of all ages.
 The exhibits cover a wide range of topics, from physics and astronomy to biology and chemistry, with many interactive displays that make learning fun and engaging.
 The planetarium is a highlight, offering a mesmerizing look at the stars.
 The museum is located in a beautiful historic building, adding to its charm.
 It's a great spot for families, students, or anyone with a passion for science.
 Highly recommend spending a few hours here!

-Hisham Ahammed Koya - a month ago
+Hisham Ahammed Koya - 3 months ago

 I wanted to love this museum more than I did.
 For an English speaking visitor, I could not enjoy the experiments or interactive rooms.
 Most if not all the demonstrations are done in 100% French.
 Regardless, it was a fun place to explore and play especially with children.
 I love that this museum has many things built on their eye level.
 You’ll enjoy even watching other children not yours discover science!
 This museum participated in the Paris Museum Pass.
 I highly recommend the pass for visitors traveling to Paris.